 “It is clear that flooding is a transdisciplinary challenge and cannot be solved with individual expertise, but rather requires the integration of multiple concepts to develop new perspectives.
 Our team includes natural scientists, social scientists, and engineers who have the shared goal to provide new information to reduce damage from floods and storms, and as a result create economic, environmental and social benefits,” Piehler said.

 The research team’s work in Wilmington, NC, highlights the effectiveness of the convergence approach.
-The community’s reliance on its natural infrastructure, such as wetlands and beaches make it vulnerable to uncertain environmental threats, such as harmful algal blooms, flooding and hurricanes.
+The community’s reliance on its natural infrastructure, such as wetlands and beaches makes it vulnerable to uncertain environmental threats, such as harmful algal blooms, flooding and hurricanes.
 Community engagement at the front of the study strengthens the effort by being more comprehensive and robust.
 Their approach also emphasizes social science and connections to financial risk incurred by the community.

 “In summary, embracing the interconnectedness and complexity of managing aquatic systems opens the door for solutions to a range of challenges,” Piehler said.
 “Consider a tidal marsh created through beneficial use of sediments.
 Evaluation of the dredging operation will have been improved by a clear vision of the beneficial fate of the sediment generated and the full suite of values delivered by the marsh.
 Sustaining the economy and the environment around quickly changing aquatic systems is a grand challenge, but it can be met, and it is clear that WRDA 2020 is poised to contribute to meeting this challenge.”

 Kelly Dockham, federal affairs director at UNC-Chape Hill, noted that Piehler’s participation as a witness at the hearing is an example of Carolina faculty’s impact on state and federal level policy.